-- Keep these three things in mind: 1.) nobody needs you to save them.
+- Keep these three things in mind: 1.)
+Nobody needs you to save them.
 That’s God’s work.
 2.)
-People aren’t projects, they’re friends.
+People aren’t projects.
+They’re friends.
 3.)
 You’re just as needy as they are.

-- Invite guests to share the responsibilities, decide on the menu, contribute money or food items for the meal, let them host when you’re out of town.
+- Invite guests to share the responsibilities, decide on the menu, contribute money or food items for the meal, and let them host when you’re out of town.
 By doing so, you’re training others to practice hospitality.

 - Have an open door policy.
 (We never locked our doors.
 Ever.
 It’s kind of like when your child isn’t sleeping through the night – as long as you expect to be woken up, you don’t mind so much.)
 Have boundaries, but be flexible.